Olivia Troye: Personal life

-According to CNN, Troye is a lifelong Republican.
+According to CNN, in 2020, Troye was a lifelong Republican.
 She described herself as a "John McCain Republican" in a video released by Republican Voters Against Trump.

 In 2020, Troye, along with over 130 other former Republican national security officials, signed a statement that asserted that President Trump was unfit to serve another term, and "To that end, we are firmly convinced that it is in the best interest of our nation that Vice President Joe Biden be elected as the next President of the United States, and we will vote for him."

+Since 2020, Troye has remained an outspoken critic of Donald Trump and extremism in the Republican Party.
+She appeared as a surrogate on the Harris Presidential Campaign, and spoke at the 2024 Democratic National Convention.
+She has resided in the Northern Virginia area for over 20 years.
+She is the daughter of a Mexican woman, Marie Troye, who immigrated to the United States.
+Her father, Richard Eugene Troye (November 9, 1939 – November 29, 2001), was a life long truck driver.